stanislav-web/OpenDoor/docs/Usage.md

 opendoor --host https://www.example.com --r 1
 ```

 **--accept-cookies** - accept and route cookies from responses.
-To be as natural as possible and bring the scanner closer to the user's browser use cookies receipt.
+To be as natural as possible and bring the scanner closer to the user's browser use cookie receipt.
 After the first request, your session will accept and send cookies inside current pool requests

 ```
 opendoor --host https://www.example.com --accept-cookies